nkr38/C_Portfolio/README.md

 # Portfolio of Code in C
-A collection of codes that I worked on in C during ECEC201 Advanced programming for engineers
+A collection of codes that I worked on in C during ECEC201 Advanced Programming for Engineers